Classical dynamics of infinite particle systems in an operator algebraic framework: Finite dimensional dynamical systems

 \section{Finite dimensional dynamical systems}

-A key objective of this paper is to show that the resolvent algebra $\CR(\Omega)$ is stable under the dynamics induced by the Hamiltonian defined through \eqref{ham 3}--\eqref{potentials}.
-In this section we obtain stability of $\CR(\Omega_\Lambda)$, for finite lattices $\Lambda\Subset\Gamma$.
-We then extend this result to all of $\Gamma$ by taking a thermodynamic limit in Section \ref{Section: infinite dynamics}.
+The key objective of this paper is to show that the resolvent algebra $\CR(\Omega)$ is stable under the dynamics induced by the local Hamiltonians \eqref{Hamiltoniannew2} and the corresponding thermodynamic limit.
+In this section we obtain stability of $\CR(\Omega_\Lambda)$, for a fixed finite subsystem $\Lambda\Subset\Gamma$.
+The extension of this finite result to all of $\Gamma$ will be the content of Section \ref{Section: infinite dynamics}.